Thanx · Rate Limits

 10000

-Submit campaign reward identifiers in batches of up to 10,000 per request to the Issue Rewards endpoint for optimal throughput and to avoid rate limiting.
-Issuance is processed asynchronously via an issuance job.
+Submit campaign reward identifiers in batches of up to 10,000 per request to POST /partner/campaigns/issue.
+Per-user requests are explicitly called out as "significantly less efficient and may result in rate limiting under the global rate limits".
+Issuance is asynchronous via an issuance job.

 Partner access token lifetime token